-This review is my honest opinion of the fly rod outfit, which I bought with my own money in May 2018.
+This review is my honest opinion of the fly rod outfit, which I purchased with my own money in May of 2020.

-About this review This review is my honest opinion of the XXX, which I bought with my own money in May 2018.
+About this Review: This review is my honest opinion of the fly rod outfit, which I purchased with my own money in May of 2020.

-- Waters I’ve used it on: Eastern trout streams, farm ponds, and local lakes
+- Waters I’ve used it on: Small Streams, Large Streams

 How it performs

 When I purchased the Orvis Fly Rod outfit, I was looking for new fly rod outfits for two purposes.
 I needed a good euro nymphing fly rod outfit that wasn’t overpriced, so I could purchase multiple fly rod outfits at once without breaking the bank but still get excellent rods and reels.
 I also required multiple affordable dry fly rod outfits for dry dropper fly fishing.
 I needed these new Orvis Clearwater fly rod outfits for my clients to use on their guided trips.

 I went with the Orvis Clearwater fly rod outfits based on the option to have the same outfit in a euro nymphing size, a good all-around size, and at a great price.

 While looking for new fly rod outfits for my clients on guided trips, I also considered Redington Path, Redington Vice, and TFO NXT Black Label fly rod outfits.
 In the end, I went with the Orvis Clearwater fly rod outfit due to multiple size options that fit my particular needs in the same outfit.

 - Quality: The quality of these rod outfits feel high-end and look as though they are as well.
 Graphite blanks with a cool white Orvis Clearwater label are on the butt sections of the fly rod.
 The cork grips also feel really great in hand.
 The drag knob of the reel is oversized and easily adjustable when quick adjustment is needed.